shaswat28/Habit75-Technical-Case-Study/README.md

 # Habit75: A Data-Driven 75-Day Challenge Tracker

-**Habit75** is a high-performance iOS application designed to quantify the "75-Day Challenge".
+**Habit75** is an iOS application designed to quantify the "75-Day Challenge".
 By bridging the gap between qualitative user logs and quantitative biometric sensor data, the app provides a unified dashboard for longitudinal habit analysis.

 ## Project Overview